corkami/mitra/README.md

                                2               N
                                                G

 1* PS    .
 M A ? ? ? ? ? ?
-A ? ? ? ? ? ? ? ? ? ?
+A ? ? ? ? ? ? ? ? ? ? ? ? ? ? ? ?    ? ? ?      ? ? ? ? ?
 2^ PE    M .
-A A A A A A A A A A A A A A A A A A                M M M 5+ JPG   A A . # # # # # # X # # # X # # # # # #
+A A A A A A A A A A A A A A A A A A ! ! ! ! ! !
+M M M      ! ! ! ! !
-.  .
+4+ JPG   A A .
+M M M M M M M M M M M M M M M M M M M M M M M    M M M      M M M M M .  .
 .  .     [the table could go on but would take too long to bruteforce]

-           X: automated     #: not bruteforced yet
+           X: automated     ?: likely possible
-           M: manual        ?: likely possible
+           M: manual        !: unknown
 ```

 - `*`: hack that relies on line comments with GhostScript - requires the parasite not to contain any new line, **after** encryption.
 - `^`: hack relying on overwritting the `Dos Header`, therefore restricting the parasite space to offsets `2`-`60`.
-- `+`: it should be 6 at first thought, but the last 2 bytes are the little endian length of the comment chunk,
-so it's possible to shrink that requirement to 5 bytes by increasing the first nibble.
+- `+`: Signature, comment declaration and length takes all 2 bytes each, in total:
+  - to set an exact length, `6` bytes are required.
-Ex: if the minimum encoded length is `01 4a` then you can make the parasite bigger to `02 XX` and make `XX` match the other content, which requires one byte less to bruteforce.
+  - the length is big endian, so you can round up the length and leave the lowest byte uncontrolled, requiring only `5` bytes.
+  - If the entire length is left undefined, and if your payload fits in the resulted encoded length after encryption, then only `4` bytes are required.

 # Notes